 after the processing finished, you will find the output file in the path

-specified as a parameter to Output
+specified as a parameter to Output module.

 Our example showed how to apply a resize video filter.
 What other modules are available in the OpenVIP distribution?